Intersectional Pride Month Marketing

 But once you do the work, acknowledge the past and assess your own preconceived notions and unconscious biases, you and your brand can be all the better for it.

-Check out this list of valuable reads on intersectionality.
+Explore this list of valuable resources on intersectionality.

 6. Speak up, show up, and make your voice heard.

-Making a difference and sparking change starts with each and every one of us.
+Making a difference and sparking change starts with every one of us.

-Once we’ve done the work, addressed how intersectionality impacts — or benefits — us, and made our presence known, our opinions heard and offered our support, we can create an accepting, inclusive culture.
-This goes for our lives, our workplaces and in what we create to try and connect with the LGBTQIA+ community.
+Once we’ve done the work, addressed how intersectionality impacts—or benefits—us, and made our presence known, our opinions heard, and offered our support, we can create an accepting, inclusive culture.
+This applies to our lives, our workplaces, and the creations we make to connect with the LGBTQIA+ community.

-If your Pride Month campaign isn’t intersectional, it isn’t a Pride Month campaign.
+If your Pride Month campaign isn’t intersectional, it’s not a true Pride Month campaign.

-It’s easy to misstep, and not do things perfectly.
+It’s easy to misstep and not do things perfectly.
 You should rely on a marketing agency with proven experience in creating inclusive work for intersectional audiences.
-Contact us today so we can help you get started.
+Contact us today to get started.